GennaroJavierFarina/Carina-Car-Assistant/README.md

 # Carina-Car-Assistant
 Carina is a car assistant project to make driving simpler.

 Connect Carina to your car and talk to her!
-She turns headlights on, moves driving mirrors and so on obeying your voice!
+It turns headlights on, moves driving mirrors and so on obeying your voice!

 It is born in the University of Naples Parthenope by three master students in Computer Science.